apb7/termicoder/documentation/helptext.md

 Options:
   -f, --file FILENAME     the code file
-  -tl, --timelimit FLOAT  the max time per testcase -l, --live              test the code live and don't use testcases -es, --edit_scripts
+  -tl, --timelimit FLOAT  the max time per testcase -l, --live              test the code live and not use testcases -es, --edit_scripts
   --help                  Show this message and exit.
 ```